jridgewell/minionette/docs/minionette.view.md

 ## #remove()

-The `#remove()` method does exactly what you would expect it to: it removes the view and any associated subviews.
+The `#remove()` method does exactly what you would expect it to: it removes the view and any associated regions.

 ### "remove" Event